-Subject: PE Year Group: 1/2 Area of learning: Cool Core Links to previous work/Remember when Understand what core and agility are, and why they are important.
-Term Year 1/2 Key Skills to be taught Summer 2023 What the children should know at the end of this series of lessons Learn how to control breathing.
+Subject: PE Year Group: Year 1 Area of learning: Cool Core (Year A) Links to previous work/Remem ber when None required.
+Term Key Skills to be taught Summer 1 2025 What the children should know at the end of this series of lessons Learn how to control breathing.
 Learn how to support body weight.
 Perform a movement that demonstrates good core control.
 Increase the speed at which you can travel through the ladders accurately.
-Be able to use the core to maintain balance when running.
-Walk demonstrating good posture and balance
+Use techniques already learned to improve performance.